Donald J. Kelly

-- Modern Holdings, LLC, et al. v Corning Inc., et. al. The firm represents Corning Incorporated in several toxic tort actions stemming from the operation of a glass manufacturing facility.
+- Modern Holdings, LLC, et al. v Corning Inc., et. al. The firm successfully represented Corning Incorporated in several toxic tort actions stemming from the operation of a glass manufacturing facility.
 The District Court denied plaintiffs’ Motion for Class Certification.
-Plaintiffs assert causes of action on multiple tort theories and seek personal injury and real property damage for alleged release of lead, arsenic and TCE.
+Plaintiffs asserted causes of action on multiple tort theories and seek personal injury and real property damage for alleged release of lead, arsenic and TCE.

 - Laborer’s Local #231 Pension Fund v.
 PharMerica Corporation, et al. The firm successfully represented PharMerica and related entities in a securities fraud class action stemming from the Company’s go-private sale in 2017.
 The District Court granted defendants’ Motions to Dismiss under the Private Securities Litigation Reform Act.